JunhaoW3/tp/docs/UserGuide.md

 * `DEADLINE` should be in the format: `yyyy-MM-dd HH:mm`
 * `CLIENT_INDEX` refers to the index number of the client shown in the displayed clients list.
 * Both `HEADER` and `DEADLINE` must be provided.
-* Only one reminder can be added at a time.
+* You can only add one reminder at a time.
-* More than one reminder can be added to each client.
+* You can add more than one reminder to each client.

 Examples: